mxagar/music_genre_classification/README.md

 Note that [hydra](https://hydra.cc/docs/intro/) is also employed in the project; the dependency is resolved with the `conda.yaml` environment configuration files.

 ### How to Run: Pipeline Creation and Deployment

+This section deals with the creation and deployment of the inference pipeline; if you are interested in the data analysis that precedes it, please check the dedicated folder [data_analisis](data_analisis/README.md).

 First, we need to run the entire pipeline (all steps) at least once (locally or remotely) to generate all the artifacts.
 For that, we need to be logged with our WandB account.
 After that, we can perform online/offline predictions with MLflow.
 The correct model version & co. needs to be checked on the WandB web interface.